 Many hair products on the market are laden with harmful chemicals such as sodium lauryl sulfate, ammonia, propylene glycol, and formaldehyde.
 These harsh chemicals, along with the use of heated tools like blow dryers and curling or straightening irons, can lead to dryness, breakage, and overall poor hair health.
 When buying hair products, look for those that do not have parabens or other harmful chemicals.
 If you need more direction, ask your hairstylist to recommend products that are safe and promote hair growth.
 If you do use heat styling tools, make sure to use a heat protectant prior to their usage to protect your hair.

 Balance Your Hormones

 Hormones like cortisol and estrogen need to be balanced to create the best environment for healthy and sustained hair growth.
 Elevated estrogen levels, for example, can lead to male and female hair loss as well a host of other problems.
-Hormones can be balanced by managing stress levels, taking supplements, or working with a clinic that specializes in hormone replacement therapy.
-Getting eight hours of sleep per night is also an excellent way to manage stress and ensure your body is properly restores and able to focus on cell repair and hair growth.
+Hormones can be balanced by managing stress levels, taking supplements, or working with a specialist.
+Getting eight hours of sleep per night is also an excellent way to manage stress.
+It ensures your body is properly restored and able to focus on cell repair and hair growth.

-Though there are many steps you can take to increase your hair’s strength and encourage growth, some individuals are genetically predisposed to hair loss.
-If you have a healthy diet and lifestyle and your hair is still thinning as you age, you might want to consider a hair transplantation procedure.
+Though there are many steps you can take to encourage your hair’s strength and growth, some individuals are genetically predisposed to hair loss.
+If you have a healthy diet and lifestyle and your hair is still thinning as you age, consider a hair transplantation procedure.
 Consult with a specialist like Dr. Varona today to find out more about the options available.